leonardofguedes/wc2024/README.md

 ```

-This will build the Docker images and start the application with all the necessary services (Django, Celery, Redis).
+This will build the Docker images
+and start the application with all the necessary services (Django, Celery, Redis).

+The tests will be run automatically

 Apply database migrations: